Philippines president visits U.S. as allies eye China

 A U.S. official said Washington saw Aquino as a leader who is “trying to do the right thing” to tackle the corruption, cronyism and red tape that have held back the economy of his nation of 93 million people.

 But the United States is moving cautiously in solidifying defense ties with Manila.
-The Philippines evicted the U.S. military from Naval Station Subic Bay in 1992, passed a constitutional provision banning foreign bases on its soil, and nationalist sentiment remains high.
+The Philippines evicted the U.S. military from Naval Station Subic Bay in 1992, and nationalist sentiment remains high.

 Even as it fought wars in Iraq and Afghanistan, the United States kept more than 70,000 troops in a network of military bases in Japan and South Korea that date back to the 1950s.